 Wild Alaskan Salmon an important source of Omega 3 fatty acids that protect the eye from macular degeneration.
 It has also been demonstrated in studies that dry eye syndrome was significantly reduced in those who included salmon regularly in their diet.
 Wild Alaskan salmon also contains a powerful antioxidant, Astaxanthin, which fights oxidative damage that can lead to macular degeneration.
 Astaxanthin also offers powerful protection from UVB rays.

 Orange and yellow vegetables such as pumpkin, carrots, squash, peppers are high in vitamin A and function to protect the cornea of the eye.
 They are also an important source of a class of antioxidants called beta-carotenes that also help slow macular degeneration and improve vision health.

-Egg yolks are rich in the antioxidants lutein and zeaxanathin which helps protect the eyes from UV radiation.
-Scientist now believe that the body is more easily able to absorb lutein and zeaxanathin from eggs than from dark leafy greens.
+Egg yolks are rich in the antioxidants lutein and zeaxanthin which helps protect the eyes from UV radiation.
+Scientist now believe that the body is more easily able to absorb lutein and zeaxanthin from eggs than from dark leafy greens.

 A healthy diet is your first line of defense regarding vision health.
 Integrating these superfoods into your diet is a powerful step to optimal vision health!

 - Prophylactic neuroprotection by blueberry-enriched diet in a rat model of light-induced retinopathy.
 J Nutr Biochem.
 2013 Apr;24(4):647-55. doi: 10.1016/j.jnutbio.2012.03.011.
 Epub 2012 Jul 23. http://www.ncbi.nlm.nih.gov/pubmed/22832077